fieldtrip/website/workshop/nigeria2025.md

 The week begins with orientation and practical information, followed by foundational topics: what EEG is, its advantages over other neuroimaging techniques, and its applications in clinical, developmental, and cognitive research.
 Special emphasis is placed on African-specific challenges, such as dealing with natural hairstyles and electrode types.
 Sessions also experimental design and and stimulus control.

 - registration and welcome
-- introduction and format (lecture by Robert)
+- introduction and format ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/01 - Outline of the workshop.pdf) by Robert)
-- background on EEG (lecture by Mikkel, 1st half)
+- background on EEG - part 1 ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/02 - EEG background.pdf) by Mikkel, [video](https://youtu.be/_Dar7Sd3Yh4))
 - lunch
-- background on EEG (lecture by Mikkel, 2nd half)
+- background on EEG - part 2 ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/02 - EEG background.pdf) by Mikkel, [video](https://youtu.be/z1w7Nqj19W8))
-- EEG in Africa (lecture by Robert)
+- EEG in Africa ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/03 - EEG in Africa.pdf) by Robert, [video](https://youtu.be/NtN8_0g9I9E))
-- experimental design part A (lecture by Mikkel)
+- experimental design part A ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/04 - Experimental design, part A.pdf) by Mikkel, [video](https://youtu.be/HbXqRAYVafg))
 - experimental design Q&A (discussion)

 ### Tuesday – Experimental Design & EEG Recording

 EEG hardware, electrodes, caps and electrode placement is discussed.
 Hands-on sessions guide participants through installing stimulus software (e.g., [PsychoPy](https://psychopy.org/)), designing behavioral tasks, and handling hardware (e.g., EEG caps, electrodes, and cleaning).
 Participants split into groups to practice recording EEG, focusing on setup, troubleshooting, ethical handling, and documentation.

-- how does an EEG system work (lecture by Robert, 1st half)
+- how does an EEG system work ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/05 - How does an EEG system work.pdf) by Robert, [video](https://youtu.be/rIR1osZpIUc))
 - recording of EEG (hands-on)
 - lunch
-- experimental design part B (lecture by Mikkel)
+- experimental design part B ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/06 - Experimental design, part B.pdf) by Mikkel, [video](https://youtu.be/8hdf2kXpeS4))
 - designing a task and recording it ([hands-on](/workshop/nigeria2025/stimuluspresentation))

 ### Wednesday – EEG Data, Analysis Tools & Preprocessing

 The precise timing of the experimental task and stimuli with the EEG is presented and demonstrated.Lectures cover EEG data formats, metadata (e.g., BIDS), and an overview of the FieldTrip toolbox and alternatives.
 Experimental design essentials, noise and typical artifacts, and the steps in preprocessing of EEG data such as filtering and rereferencing are presented, followed by practical exercises.

-- synchronisation and triggers (lecture by Robert)
+- synchronisation and triggers ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/07 - Stimulus presentation and synchronization.pdf) by Robert, [video](https://youtu.be/H643Y0yKHq0))
 - synchronisation and triggers (demonstration)
-- where to get EEG data (lecture by Robert)
+- where to get EEG data ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/08 - Where to get EEG data.pdf) by Robert, [video](https://youtu.be/bWqVcEz5Byw))
-- what software to use for EEG analysis (lecture by Robert)
+- what software to use for EEG analysis ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/09 - What software to use for EEG analysis.pdf) by Robert, [video](https://youtu.be/FPFdafaHnWM))
-- Using MATLAB online (a few instructions by Robert)
+- using MATLAB online (a few [instructions](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/10 - Using MATLAB online.pdf) by Robert)
-- how to analyze EEG data (lecture by Robert)
 - lunch
-- preprocessing of EEG (lecture by Robert)
+- preprocessing of EEG ([lecture](https://download.fieldtriptoolbox.org/workshop/nigeria2025/slides/11 - Preprocessing of EEG.pdf) by Robert, [video](https://youtu.be/2AenpYFM-DQ))
 - preprocessing of EEG ([hands-on](/workshop/nigeria2025/preprocessing))
 - preprocessing of EEG (demonstration)